Equations of a relative equilibrium in Yang-Mills theory: Introduction

-In a classical mechanics, the relative equilibrium of the dynamical system with a symmetry is such a motion of the system in which the shape of the system is not changed.
-In other words, the system performs a steady motion in a group direction without disturbing the form of the whole system.
-We notice that the study of the set of the points of the relative equilibrium is a first step in an investigation of bifurcation dynamics in the reduced system.
-Moreover, after determination of the points of the relative equilibrium and establishing their stability, one can make use by the approximate description of the motion of the system in the vicinity of the equilibrium point.
+In a classical mechanics, the relative equilibrium of the dynamical system with symmetry is such a movement of the system in which the shape of the system does not changed.
+In other words, the system performs steady motion in a ``group direction'' without violating the shape of the entire system.
+Note that the search for the set of points of relative equilibrium is the first step in studying the dynamics of bifurcations in the reduced system.
+Moreover, after determining the points of relative equilibrium and establishing their stability, we can use an approximate description of the motion of the system in the neighborhood of the equilibrium point.

-These and other questions connected with the studies of the various aspects of the relative equilibria in the finite-dimensional dynamical systems (and also in some infinite-dimensional systems) were considered by many authors \cite{Marsd, Marsd_1,1211_5752,1311_7447}.
-In the cited works one can find the additional references on a literature of this direction.
+These and other questions related to the study of various aspects of relative equilibria in finite-dimensional dynamical systems (and also in certain infinite-dimensional systems) have been considered by many authors \cite{Marsd, Marsd_1,1211_5752,1311_7447}.
+In the cited works, additional references to the literature of this direction can be found.

-In the first part of our notes we will introduce the notations and definitions by taking them from \cite{Wong}.
-Also, we briefly recall some facts obtained there.
-Then it will be shown how to get the reduced equations and the equations for a relative equilibrium in finite-dimensional case and for the case of a pure Yang-Mills theory.
+In the first part of our article, we introduce the notations and definitions, taking them from \cite{Wong}.
+In addition, we briefly recall some of the facts obtained there.
+Then it will be shown how to derive the reduced equations and the equations for a relative equilibrium in the finite-dimensional case and for the pure Yang-Mills theory.